sokoki86/Preparez-frontend-sourceCode/README.md

 ![editrecipepage](https://user-images.githubusercontent.com/69558954/105537047-5638bd00-5cbf-11eb-99bd-d2692889207e.png)

-Preparez was created using React for the client side,  express for the server, PostgreSQL for the database, and Node.js.
+Preparez was created using React for the client side,  express for the server, PostgreSQL for the database, and Node.js, axios was used for the calls and redux for state management.